Snooza dog beds

 Steps:

 1. Come up with a design for your table.
-I chose a pill-shaped outdoor dining table with two large tiled pillar legs.
+I designed a pill-shaped outdoor dining table with two large tiled pillar legs inspired by a similar ripple curved outdoor dining table I’d seen.
 You can get as creative as you like, designing a shape to suit your space.

 Start by coming up with a design